'We're feeling completely violated'

 Video

-Elaine Kirk, 54, and Paul Gait, 47, were questioned over the drone chaos at Gatwick Airport but released without charge.
+Paul Gait and his partner Elaine Kirk were arrested and released without charge over the drone chaos at Gatwick Airport.

-The couple say they are now receiving medical care for their emotional distress.

 -